ALXXLARG/FCT/README.md

 # FCT

-This spider will preprocess fMRI data as well as corresponding T1 data, and calculated functional correlational tensor (FCT) for each subject.
+This spider will preprocess fMRI data as well as corresponding T1 data, and calculate functional correlational tensor (FCT) for each subject.

 This spider is currently designed for three databases (ADNI_23, BLSA and OASIS-3).
 The pipeline is currently being modified.
 There will be updates afterwards.